 - The best time to ask for a review in person is right after someone praises your brand or products.
 You know they’re a happy customer, so thank them, then go ahead and move right to the direct ask.

 - Most customers aren’t inclined to give unprompted praise.
-To help them along, ask what they think of your products/services or about their experience as a customer.
+To help them along, ask what they think of your products/services or about their customer experience.

 - Use their response to gauge their satisfaction.